-Risks related to Litigation

-During the fiscal year ended December 31, 2020, no lawsuit or other legal action was filed that had a material effect on the Kao Group.
-However, the Kao Group conducts diverse businesses globally, and various types of litigation or other action may be brought against it.
-The result of such litigation or other legal action could have an impact on the Kao Group's financial condition and business results.
+Risks Related to Litigation The Kao Group complies with various laws and regulations relating to During the fiscal year ended December 31, 2021, no lawsuit or other its business, and strives to prevent disputes by providing safe and legal action was filed that had a material effect on the Kao Group. reliable products, properly acquiring and using intellectual property However, the Kao Group conducts diverse businesses globally, and rights, clarifying contract conditions, negotiating with other parties, various types of litigation or other action may be brought against it.
+The and other methods.
+In addition, the Kao Group has created a global result of such litigation or other legal action could have an impact on mechanism for prompt and reliable reporting on the filing of important the Kao Group's financial condition and business results. lawsuits and their current status, and has established a system for responding to litigation or other legal actions in cooperation with the individuals in charge at related companies in each country, law firms and other parties